-These figures are accomplished with two joined half-loops flown in opposite directions.
-(Fig 8.5.22) Look for both half-loops to be the same size and perfectly round.
-The half-loops should be a continuous looping figure when there is no roll between the half-loops.
+These figures are accomplished with two joined half-loops flown in opposite directions (Fig 8.5.22).
+Look for both half-loops to have the same constant radius.
+The two half-loops must be flown as a continuous looping figure when there is no roll between the half-loops.

 When a roll is performed between the half-loops, there is no line before or after the roll.
-However, the roll is flown on a horizontal line which begins as soon as the first half-loop is finished.
+However, the roll is flown on a horizontal line which begins the instant the first half-loop is finished.
 As soon as the roll is finished, the next half-loop must begin immediately.
 Adding a line at either of these points is at least a two (2) point deduction depending on the length of the line.

-• Vertical S
+Vertical S

-FAMILY 7.13 - 7.18 Vertical 8's
+FAMILY 7.13 - 7.18

+Vertical 8's

 These figures are performed by flying two loops, one above the other.
-Sub-family 7.13-7.16 is composed of two loops, both above or both below the entry altitude.
+Sub-family 7.13 - 7.16 is composed of two loops, both above or both below the entry altitude.
 Sub-family 7.17 - 7.18 is composed of one loop above and one loop below the entry altitude.
-In either case the entry and exit altitudes must be the same.
+In either case, the entry and exit altitudes must be the same.

-These figures may be combined with various types of half rolls.
 When a roll is performed between the loops, there is no line before or after the roll.
-However the roll is flown on a horizontal line which begins as soon as the first loop is finished.
+However the roll is flown on a horizontal line which begins the instant the first loop is finished.
 As soon as the roll is finished, the next loop must begin immediately.
+Adding a line at either of these points is at least a two (2) point deduction depending on the length of the line.
 These figures are to be graded using the same criteria as full loops.
 Additionally, both loops must be of the same size.
-Unless there is a roll between the loops, the two loops must be directly above one another.
-(Fig 8.5.23)
+Unless there is a roll between the loops, they must be directly above one another (Fig 8.5.23).

-• Vertical 8
+Vertical 8

-FAMILY 7.19 - 7.22 Partial 8's
+FAMILY 7.19 - 7.22

+Partial 8's

-Sometimes referred to as "Goldfish", the entry, 3/4 loop, and exit radii in these figures must all be identical.
+Sometimes referred to as "Goldfish", the entry, $\frac{3}{4}$ loop, and exit radii in these figures must all be identical.
 The entry and exit lines are judged with reference to the 45 degree attitude, not flight path.
 Any rolls on the 45 degree lines must be centered on that line.
 It is not required that the lengths of the 45 degree lines bear any strict relation to the diameter of the three quarter loop.
-That is, the entry and exit altitudes need not correspond to the altitude limits of the loop.
-(Fig 8.5.24)
+That is, the entry and exit altitudes need not correspond to the altitude limits of the loop (Fig 8.5.24).

-Partial 8 or Goldfish
+Partial 8 or "Goldfish"